-Depending on the shipping environment and products being shipped, you can expect to reuse returnable packaging anywhere from 20-100 times.
-We provide tools such as informative articles and a packaging calculator to help you determine the payback period that would apply to your business model if you were to replace your paper corrugated / single trip packaging with returnable / plastic corrugated packaging.
+Depending on the shipping environment and the products being shipped, you can expect to reuse returnable packaging anywhere from 20-100 times.
+We provide tools such as informative articles and a packaging calculator to help you determine the payback period that would apply to your business model if you were to replace your paper corrugated/single-trip packaging with returnable/plastic corrugated packaging.

 Background of Returnable Packaging

-Returnable packaging, typically plastic corrugated containers such as totes, trays, boxes, or sleeves and bulk containers, are increasingly replacing paper corrugated cartons in a wide variety of manufacturing and distribution markets such as automotive, appliance, food and retail supply chains.
+Returnable packaging, typically plastic corrugated containers such as totes, trays, boxes, or sleeves, is increasingly replacing paper corrugated cartons in a wide variety of manufacturing and distribution markets such as automotive, appliance, food, and retail supply chains.
 In fact, over 70% of Fortune 500 companies now have sustainability mandates, many of which include the use of returnable packaging.

-Businesses that have made the move to returnable packaging early on had to still deal with cardboard and other "one trip" packaging on incoming goods.
+Businesses that moved to returnable packaging early on had to still deal with cardboard and other "one trip" packaging on incoming goods.
 This entailed directing suppliers to use returnable packaging for their products.
 The next step was to get the suppliers to ship goods in the right specification of plastic containers.

 Fit for Purpose

-Returnable packaging / reuseable plastic containers can be traceable and trackable.
+Returnable packaging / reusable plastic containers can be traceable and trackable.
 They can feature label holders, label placards for easy removal of temporary adhesive labels, and the provision for electronic tagging devices.
-All reusable plastic containers can be color-coded to identify destination or contents.
+All reusable plastic containers can be color-coded to identify the destination or contents.

-The rigidity of plastic containers helps to protect goods in transit against damage and are resistant to moisture and other contamination.
+The plastic container's rigidity helps to protect goods in transit against damage and they are resistant to moisture and other contamination.
 Reusable plastic containers can have lids to offer extra protection and security.

-Especially in the food, medical and pharmaceutical industries, the introductions of reusable plastic packaging has eliminated fibrous materials such as paper cardboard and wood from production areas, leading to better hygiene and cleaner products.
+Especially in the food, medical, and pharmaceutical industries, the introduction of reusable plastic packaging has eliminated fibrous materials, such as paper corrugated and wood, from production areas, leading to better hygiene and cleaner products.